canonical/kyuubi-k8s-operator/docs/how-to/h-external-access.md

 # How to connect from outside of Kubernetes

-To expose Charmed Apache Kyuubi K8s externally, this charm provides a configuration option `expose-external` (with options `false`, `nodeport` and `loadbalancer`) to control precisely how the service will be exposed.
+To expose Charmed Apache Kyuubi K8s externally, use the `expose-external` configuration option.
+Possible values are: `false`, `nodeport`, and `loadbalancer`.

-By default (when `expose-external=false`), Charmed Apache Kyuubi K8s create a K8s service of type `ClusterIP` which it provides as endpoints to the related client applications.
+By default (when `expose-external=false`), Charmed Apache Kyuubi K8s creates a K8s service of type `ClusterIP` which it provides as endpoints to the related client applications.
-These endpoints are only accessible from within the K8s namespace (or juju model) where the Charmed Apache Kyuubi K8s is deployed.
+These endpoints are only accessible from within the K8s namespace (or Juju model) where the Charmed Apache Kyuubi K8s is deployed.

-Below is a juju models where Charmed Apache Kyuubi K8s is related to Data Integrator, which we will later use to demonstrate the configuration of `expose-external`:
+Below is a Juju model where Charmed Apache Kyuubi K8s is related to Data Integrator, which we will later use to demonstrate the configuration of `expose-external`:

 ```text
 juju status